High Desert (TV series)

-High Desert is an upcoming comedy television series created and written by Nancy Fichman, Katie Ford and Jennifer Hoppe-House that is set to premiere on Apple TV+.
-It was originally ordered at Apple in September 2020.
+High Desert is an American comedy television series created and written by Nancy Fichman, Katie Ford and Jennifer Hoppe-House that premiered on Apple TV+ on May 17, 2023.
+In July 2023, the series was cancelled after one season.

 Premise

-The series follows Peggy (Arquette), an addict, who decides to make a new start after the death of her beloved mother with whom she lived in the small desert town of Yucca Valley, California.
+The series follows Peggy (Patricia Arquette), an addict, who decides to make a fresh start after the death of her beloved mother with whom she lived in the small desert town of Yucca Valley, California.
 She makes a life-changing decision to become a private investigator.